lilyuwuu/troubleshoot/docs/seventeen/o3ds.md

 # Old 3DS / Old 3DS XL / 2DS

-:/ You may be in a bit of a tough spot.
 What region is your console?
 You can check by opening System Settings.
 The last letter in the version string indicates your region, e.g. Ver.
 11.17.0-50U.

 [![Image](/images/seventeen/usa.png){ align=left }U (USA)](/seventeen/hardware){ .md-button }